 Conversely, if there is a surge in Australian investment in foreign currency, demand for the Australian dollar decreases, and the supply of Australian dollars in the currency markets increases.
 Both these factors mean that the dollar depreciates against international currency.

-How will a weak Aussie dollar impact me?
+How will a weak Aussie dollar affect me?

 Your international holiday could be about to get more expensive

-Unfortunately, it’s bad news if you’re heading overseas because a lower dollar buys less foreign currency (especially USD) - giving you less spending capacity.
+The weak dollar may be especially bad news if you're heading overseas because a lower dollar buys less foreign currency (especially USD) - decreasing your spending capacity.

 If you're buying something from overseas, be prepared to pay a lot more for it when the dollar is low.